landonia/crypto/README.md

 It consists two main parts:

-1. Generate the mnemonic words using the provided key and convert it into a binary seed.
+1. Generate the mnemonic words using the entropy and convert it into a binary seed.
 This seed can be later used to generate deterministic wallets using BIP-0032 or similar methods.
-The accepted range of entropy is 128 - 256 bits.
+The accepted range of entropy is 128 - 256 bits (ENT/32).
 2. Provide the seed generator that takes the mnemonics (and optional passphrase) to use within deterministic wallets.

 #### BIP-39 Example